percona/pmm-doc/docs/details/develop-checks/checks-v2.md

               #
               # `check_context` function is expected to return a list of dicts that are then converted to alerts;
               # in particular, that list can be empty.
-              # Any other value (for example, string) is treated as script execution failure
+              # Any other value (for example, string) is treated as a script execution failure
               # (Starlark does not support Python exceptions);
               # it is recommended to use global function `fail` for that instead.